-Brandon Goldberg, now 14 years old, began to play piano by ear when he was three years old.
-He started with classical lessons at age five, but quickly found his passion for jazz and learned about the music and its history by listening to his favorite artists including Herbie Hancock, Bill Evans, Oscar Peterson, Charlie Parker, Miles Davis, and John Coltrane, just to name a few.
+Brandon Goldberg, now 14 years old, has been playing piano and making music since he was three years old.
+He found his passion for jazz by listening to his favorite artists including Herbie Hancock, Bill Evans, Oscar Peterson, Charlie Parker, Miles Davis, and John Coltrane.

-Brandon recently released his debut album, “LET’S PLAY!” to rave reviews garnering four stars from Downbeat Magazine and reaching number seven on the Jazz Week charts.
+Brandon’s debut album, “LET’S PLAY!” was released in April 2019 to rave reviews garnering four stars from Downbeat Magazine and reaching number seven on the Jazz Week charts.
 “LET’S PLAY!” features veteran musicians Ben Wolfe on bass, Donald Edwards on drums and special guest Marcus Strickland on tenor saxophone.
-The album has three original compositions and six standards and is inspired by pianists Brandon considers his heroes -Thelonious Monk, McCoy Tyner and Herbie Hancock.
-“LET’S PLAY!” is imbued with pure love and joy for the tradition of jazz music.
+The album has three original compositions and six standards and is imbued with a pure love and joy for the music.

 Born on June 25, 2003 on the island of Bali, pianist Joey Alexander originally learned about jazz from his dad, and, by the age of six, he was teaching himself piano.
 At age eight, Joey played solo at a UNESCO concert for an elated Herbie Hancock during the piano great’s visit to Indonesia.
 Three years later, Joey presented Herbie with a Lifetime Achievement Award at the Jazz Foundation’s 2014 “A Great Night in Harlem” gala, remarking, “You told me that you believed in me, and that was the day I decided to dedicate my childhood to jazz.”